Achilles Tendon Treatments - Pittsburgh Area

 What, exactly, is Extracorporeal Shockwave Therapy (ESWT, Shockwave Therapy)?

-- Shockwave is a relatively new, non-invasive treatment for achilles tendonitis and many other chronic joint injuries.
-ESWT delivers many small bursts of very high intensity ultrasound energy to the damaged tendons crossing the elbow joint—it is these tendons which cause symptoms in almost all patients.
-It’s interesting that this ultrasound energy is exactly the same type used by ultrasound machines to image babies and abdominal organ, just many times stronger.
-Clinically, this causes these tendons to heal properly and symptoms to go away.
-We typically recommend that our Plantar fasciitis Mt Lebanon patients opt for ESWT after exhausting common, completely non-invasive options such as NSAIDS (ibuprofen) and rest.
+- Shockwave is the Gold Standard non-invasive treatment for chronic achilles tendonitis and many other chronic joint injuries.
+ESWT delivers many micro bursts of high intensity ultrasound energy to the damaged tendons crossing the ankle joint—it is these tendons which cause symptoms in almost all patients.
+It’s interesting that this ultrasound is exactly the same type used by ultrasound machines to image babies and abdominal organ, but the ultrasound is not the treatment.
+The treatment is guided by the image formed on the ultrasound.
+This might seem confusing, but ESWT uses electromagnetic technology to generate shock waves.
+Clinically, the inflamed scar tissue is broken down by the shock waves, allowing these tendons to heal properly.
+Soon the symptoms go away.
+We typically recommend that our Plantar fasciitis Mt Lebanon patients opt for ESWT after exhausting common options such as NSAIDS (ibuprofen) and rest.

 How, exactly, does ESWT work?